 Unless you have funding from RCUK, or are taking advantage of one of the publisher-specific deals, you are encouraged to choose the green open-access option as there is no central fund to support article-processing charges.

-The green route also facilitates compliance with HEFCE's policy for the post-2014 REF.
+The green route also facilitates compliance with Research England's policy for REF 2021.

 See the UWE Bristol Research Repository for more information on how to deposit your research.